Generalizing causal effects with noncompliance: Application to deep canvassing experiments

 \subsection{Sensitivity Analysis}

 In order to identify the T-CACE, we introduced two different mean exchangeability assumptions (i.e., Assumption \ref{asp: cond_ign_selection} and Assumption \ref{asp: randomized treatment received exchangeability}).
-This requires that researchers have not only a sufficiently rich set of pre-treatment covariates that can explain the potential confounding effects of selection on treatment effect heterogeneity, but also a set of covariates that can explain away differential compliance patterns between the study sample and target population.
+This requires that researchers not only have a sufficiently rich set of pre-treatment covariates that can explain the potential confounding effects of selection on treatment effect heterogeneity but also a set of covariates that can explain away differential compliance patterns between the study sample and the target population.
 In practice, this can be a tenuous assumption to leverage, as the set of covariates researchers tend to have access to across \textit{both} the study sample and the target population can be relatively limited.
+Furthermore, it can be implausible to evaluate whether these assumptions hold in practice.
 In this subsection, we propose a sensitivity analysis framework for researchers to evaluate the underlying sensitivity in their T-CACE estimates to potential omitted variables.

 To begin, we define a latent or unmeasured covariate $U$ such that, \textit{if} researchers additionally accounted for $U$, mean exchangeability of both treatment effect heterogeneity and the first stage would hold. \begin{customassumption} [Mean Exchangeability of Selection and Treatment Effect Heterogeneity with Unmeasured Confounders] \end{customassumption} Similarly, we assume the same for the treatment received. \begin{customassumption} [Mean Exchangeability of the First Stage with Unmeasured Confounders] \end{customassumption} Assumptions \ref{asp: cond_ign_selection unmeasured covariates} and \ref{asp: randomized treatment received exchangeability unmeasured covariates} do not aid in constructing a weighted estimator for identifying T-CACE, as the correct weights cannot be estimated due to the unobserved $U.$ In what follows, we propose a sensitivity analysis procedure to assess the robustness of the weighted estimators to the presence of an omitted $U$.
 For simplicity, we focus on the weighted estimator, although the procedure can be easily extended to the weighted least squares estimator.
 Throughout the section, we assume that Assumption \ref{asp: cond_ign_selection unmeasured covariates} and Assumption \ref{asp: randomized treatment received exchangeability unmeasured covariates} hold.